-Recent research on one of these buildings by Dr Robert Prescott of St Andrews University, School of History (in order to protect and re-display an 18th century carved ship stone), has revealed that the building is the former storehouse of the Anstruther Whale Fishery Company, established c.1750 during a period of expansion for the Scottish whaling fleets.
-This revelation has directed our attention to our whaling collection, which though relatively small, contains material of considerable interest and has not been fully developed in the past.
-The realisation that we have in our care a building with such significant connections to the whaling industry will encourage a re-assessment of our approach to the interpretation and display of both the collections and this building, to the benefit of both the research community and the visiting public.
+Research on one of these buildings by Dr Robert Prescott of St Andrews University, School of History (in order to protect and re-display an 18th century carved ship stone), revealed that the building is the former storehouse of the Anstruther Whale Fishery Company, established c.1750 during a period of expansion for the Scottish whaling fleets.
+This revelation directed our attention to our whaling collection, which though relatively small, contains material of considerable interest and has not been fully developed in the past.
+The realisation that we have in our care a building with such significant connections to the whaling industry encouraged a re-assessment of our approach to the interpretation and display of both the collections and this building, to the benefit of both the research community and the visiting public.

-We propose, therefore, that a full survey of the building should be carried out, allied to a reassessment of our whaling collection.
-The opportunity should also be taken to place the building and our collection in context with reference to other sites and collections around Scotland.
+We therefore carried out a full survey of the building, allied to a reassessment of our whaling collection.
+We also took the opportunity to place the building and our collection in context with reference to other sites and collections around Scotland.

 19th century print of a Narwhal

 This 18th century stone building has a carved stone depicting a three-masted ship, dated 1757, set into the exterior wall overlooking the harbour.
 Evidence suggests the stone depicts a whaling ship and commemorates the founding of the Anstruther Whale Fishery Company.
 The stone is badly weathered and we have obtained listed-building consent to replace it with a new carved replica, displaying the original inside the building.
 The removal has been successfully completed and the gable repaired, ready for the reinstatement of a replica stone.

-We also intend to carry out a full documentary, cartographic and structural survey of the building, covering its diverse uses from the 18th century (the whale fishery storehouse) through to the present (via functions as boat-building premises and eventually a museum gallery) and to emphasise its origins in the whaling by displaying, in addition to the carved ship-stone, a large whale-jaw arch (saved from a cottage garden in Cellardyke) and other relevant artefacts from our collections.
+We also carried out a full documentary, cartographic and structural survey of the building, covering its diverse uses from the 18th century (the whale fishery storehouse) through to the present (via functions as boat-building premises and eventually a museum gallery) and emphasising its origins in the whaling industry by displaying, in addition to the carved ship-stone, other relevant artefacts from our collections.

 Our collections include photographic, documentary, social history and natural history elements connected to the Scottish whaling industry.
 Though not extensive, much of this material is of high quality and considerable significance e.g. whaling vessel log-books kept by Anstruther skippers; decorative scrimshaw work; Inuit and sailor-made models; whaling tools and whale-oil and baleen samples.
-Museum staff, working with Dr R G W Prescott, will audit this collection and compare it with the Recognised Collections held by Aberdeen Maritime Museum, Aberdeen University, and Dundee City Museums and Archives.
-We will also look at further material held by Historic Scotland (Trinity House, Leith), and museums in Montrose, Peterhead and St Andrews.
+Museum staff, working with Dr R G W Prescott, conducted an audit of this collection and compared it with the Recognised Collections held by Aberdeen Maritime Museum, Aberdeen University, and Dundee City Museums and Archives.
+We also looked at further material held by Historic Scotland (Trinity House, Leith), and museums in Montrose, Peterhead and St Andrews.

 19th century print of a Dolphin